stfc/st2-cloud-pack/docs/ADDING_ACTIONS.md

   ...
   parameters:
       ...

-      submodule_name: # points to the submodule your script is located in `lib/workflows`
-        default: email # here we're using the email submodule
-        immutable: true
-        type: string

       action_name: # point to the file that contains code to handle the action
         default: send_decom_flavor_email
         immutable: true
         type: string
 ```

-**NOTE: use of submodules may be deprecated soon: https://github.com/stfc/st2-cloud-pack/pull/186**.
-In this case - you won't need to include `submodule_name`